Quality of mailings at an all-time low.

 Number of Local Groups advertised in FFA1: 0

-As you can see, ITV wins hands down on every aspect.
+As you can see, ITV wins hands down on every aspect against the current and previous Six of One magazines.
 The quality of the editing of the magazine has also dipped dramatically since Dave Healey quit the Society.
-We are all entitled to make mistakes occasionally, but the misspelling of an actor's name (in this case Norman Mitchell) in a piece detailing the date of his death is quite unforgivable (FFA Issue 1):
+We are all entitled to make mistakes occasionally, but the misspelling of an actor's name (in this case Norman Mitchell) in a piece detailing the dates of important landmarks is quite unforgivable:

-Things still hadn't improved by issue 10 of Free For All, which included such things as a 1/4 page feature about a new map of Ipswich, a photograph sent in by a Max Hora of Hereford of an inflatable penguin called Percy sitting in a no.2 chair at Max's brother Rex's house, a photograph from Playboy magazine sent in by Bruce Clark of a model sitting in a no.2 chair, several pages filled with images of past magazines, adverts, video sleeves, no.6 models, countless plugs for the section of a 601 website where you can pay for various things and arguably the worst piece of literature ever printed about The Prisoner, in which they say that describing The Prisoner would be like trying to describe Africa as the episodes are so different:
+Other recent articles published by the Society have included such things as a 1/4 page feature about a new map of Ipswich, a photograph sent in by a Max Hora of Hereford of an inflatable penguin called Percy sitting in a no.2 chair at Max's brother Rex's house, a photograph from Playboy magazine sent in by Bruce Clark of a model sitting in a no.2 chair, several pages filled with images of past magazines, adverts, video sleeves, no.6 models, countless plugs for the section of a 601 website where you can pay for various things and arguably the worst piece of literature ever printed about The Prisoner, in which they say that describing The Prisoner would be like trying to describe Africa as the episodes are so different:

-We understand, based on the running costs of "In The Village", that each magazine costs approximately £1.50 to produce.
-Plus postage of around £1 per mailing.
-This adds up to a total of £10 per year.
-What happens to your other £10 no-one knows, as Six of One refuse to divulge their accounts and bank balance.
+It is understood, based on the running costs of similar magazines, that each magazine costs approximately £2.50 to produce.
+Plus postage of around £1.35 per mailing (if franked).
+This adds up to a total of £11 per year.
+What happens to your other £18 no-one knows, as Six of One refuse to divulge their accounts and bank balance.
 Perhaps it is due to the economies of scale (IE it costs more to produce because the print-run is smaller).
 If this is the case, it is yet another example of the Society's dwindling membership.

-So even if you are so morally bankrupt that you still want to join, you hardly get your money's worth, do you?
+So even if you don't care about the countless moral arguments against funding such an organisation and you still want to join, you hardly get your money's worth, do you?
 You are a Prisoner fan, though, so are there alternatives?
-Yes!
+Yes, especially in 2023!
 Click HERE.

 Click HERE to return to the main page, where details of many other dirty deeds can be found.